 You’re going to have to give some refunds if you want to practice good customer service.

-A few more weeks will bring in new riders.
+A few more months will bring in new riders.

 Your goal should be to bring in at least the same number that asked for refunds.

 If you press forward instead of canceling, be prepared for a lot of no-shows.

 Holding an event in the era of COVID-19 can have an impact on your bottom line if you decide not to offer refunds.

 Maybe not right away, but it could cause racers to consider staying away.

 Plenty of mountain bike riders are now out of work.

 Those that don’t want to risk exposure at your race will not appreciate it if you decide to keep their entry fee despite the unprecedented closures.